eldooriomar/PHBS_MLF_2018/README.md

 *  **Neural Network**

+Using standarized data after PCA.

+Two hidden layers each containing 24 nodes.

 The mean accuracy is equal to 72.41% (standard deviation 2.46%).

 *  **KNN**

+Using standarized data after PCA.

+Our graph shows the number of neighbors that returns the best accuracy based on the number of features that we have on the dataset.

 ![kfold knn](https://user-images.githubusercontent.com/43052624/48171438-dcfb5c80-e336-11e8-82e7-7f259129e643.png)

-K-fold best mean accuracy is 71.37% (standard deviation 2.77%) for n_neighbors equal to 5.
+K-fold best mean accuracy is 71.37% (standard deviation 2.77%) for n_neighbors equal to five.

 *  **Ordered Logistic Regression**